 He has adopted several methods throughout his career but, he says, the one that has provided him with the most accurate predictions is-as he has dubbed it-the “Magic Mile” test.

-The name, not hard to figure out, comes from the fact that it is a test that is based on running a mile (on the road but better on an athletic field) and interpolating the results with formulas that he has studied.
+The name, not hard to figure out, comes from the fact that it is a test that is based on running a mile (on the road but better on an athletic track) and interpolating the results with formulas that he has studied.
 The ability to accurately predict actual race results-regardless of the type of runner and his or her training-is impressive in accuracy, according to Galloway.

 How to do the Magic Mile test Here it is explained (but there is also an online calculator).